Process samples cost-effectively on-site, screen for common pathogens, and manage the risk of contamination.

-LexaGene’s fully automated pathogen detection platform will provide food processors with a 21st-century solution to their problem by delivering an on-demand system capable of screening for many pathogens at a time and returning results in one hour.
+LexaGene’s MiQLab™ genetic analyzer—a fully automated pathogen detection platform designed to be used where samples are collected—will provide food processors with a 21st-century solution to pathogen detection.
+The MiQLab analyzer delivers on-demand testing, capable of screening for many pathogens at a time, and returning results in one hour after test is initiated on the system.

 America’s food industry has a $55.5 billion safety problem.1 Food poisoning causes approximately 48 million illnesses, over 127,000 hospitalizations, and over 3,000 deaths per year in the United States.2 A single food recall can cost as much as $100M in losses and cause irreparable damage to a company’s image.3

 Food Safety Opportunity

 LexaGene sees an opportunity to provide on-site automated testing to reduce the time required for food producers to ship their products to consumers.
 This market is not served by competitor products, as they are unable to process large volumes of sample, which is required to detect ultra-rare pathogens, nor are they able to offer molecular testing at a cost that is acceptable for this industry.

 LexaGene believes this market is ready to adopt new technologies as the FDA is now rolling out new regulations due to the recent update to the Food Safety Modernization Act (FMSA), which requires food producers to actively prevent outbreaks rather than simply have a plan to respond to them.4

 Mandatory Testing Now Required